Glossary of technical terms used in IEDC

 manuscript structure

 During this period, paper, parchment, and other writing materials were frequently reused.
 This practice often resulted in two entirely unrelated texts being written on the front (recto) and back (verso) of the same piece of paper, parchment, or other writing support.
-In our corpus, if the recto and verso are connected or if the verso is left blank, the document is assigned a single shelfmark, e.g. 'Ms.Heb.8333.99.'
+In our corpus, if the recto and verso are connected or if the verso is left blank, the document is generally assigned a single shelfmark, e.g. 'Ms.Heb.8333.99.'
 Conversely, when the recto and verso are unrelated, each side is given its own distinct shelfmark, e.g. 'Ms.Heb.8333.67recto' and 'Ms.Heb.8333.67verso'.

 physical condition